‘Stranger Things’ house for sale in Georgia - NewsBreak

 The house the Byers family used to call home in the fictional town of Hawkins, Indiana, is for sale and can be your real life new home in Georgia.
 The house is located at 149 Coastline Road in Fayetteville.

-The new listing was posted on the Facebook page Zillow Gone Wild .Hallmark shooting Christmas movie in LaGrange
+The new listing was posted on the Facebook page Zillow Gone Wild.

 According to Zillow, the house “is being sold ‘AS-IS’ with no seller disclosure, SERIOUS buyers only.”